 Passive vapour mitigation systems typically consist of a physical barrier that prevents vapours from migrating up into a building.
 Active systems typically consist of a sub-slab depressurization system (SSDS) that changes the vapour pressure beneath a building by actively extraction vapours.
 In some cases, both passive and active systems are required at the same building for protection of indoor air quality.

-Yes, vapour mitigation systems can be installed within existing buildings, though it’s typically more cost-effective to install during new constructions.
+Yes, vapour mitigation systems can be installed within existing buildings through custom retrofit design.

 A variety of methods exist, with their own benefits, limitations, and specifications.

 Soil-Vapour Extraction consist of active extraction of soil vapours for aboveground treatment via adsorptive media or catalytic oxidation.

 Vapour Mitigation Systems are active or passive systems installed on new or existing buildings for the protection of indoor air quality.